DJI-Mobile-SDK-Tutorials/iOS-FPVDemo/README.md

    ![ImportSDK](./Images/importSDK.png)

 **2**.
 Select the project target, in this case **FPVDemo**, and go to **Build Phases -> Link Binary With Libraries**.
-Click the "+" button at the bottom and add two libraries to your project: libstdc++.6.0.9.dylib and libz.dylib.
+Click the "+" button at the bottom and add two libraries to your project: libstdc++.6.0.9.tbd and libz.tbd.
 These two libraries are necessay to compile the SDK framework.

 **3**.
 Since some of the code in the SDK framework uses C++, you need to change the extension of one of the project's implementation files to "**.mm**".
 We use "**AppDelegate.m**" file as an example and change its name to "**AppDelegate.mm**".

-**4**. **Important**: If you want to develop apps for Inspire 1 or Phantom 3 series using the SDK, MFI communications support is required.
+**4**. **Important**: If you want to enable your app to connect to the MFI remote controller, like Inspire 1, Phantom 3 Professional, etc. MFI communications support is required.

-   Let's go the project's plist file in Supporting Files folder, add the MFI protocol names as shown below:
+   Go to project's info.plist file in **Supporting Files** folder, add the MFI protocol names as shown below:

    ![MFI](./Images/MFIProtocol.png)